-The reading Passage has seven paragraphs A-G.
+The reading Passage has seven paragraphs A-G. Which paragraph contains the following information?

 Write the correct letter A-G, in boxes 1-4 on your answer sheet.

 - 1. Substance released to help plants themselves. - 2.
 Scent helps plant's pollination. - 3.
 Practice on genetic experiment of fragrance. - 4.
 Plant's scent attracts herbivore's enemy for protection.